System Design Space

 About the episode

 This episode looks at the evolution of software architecture through the perspective of Grady Booch, one of UML's creators and the author of the Booch method.
-The discussion is less about trendy patterns and more about how abstraction changes both systems and the architect's job.
+There are almost no trendy patterns here — just a calm account of how rising abstraction changes both the system and the architect's job.

 Booch reflects on his work at IBM, on the path UML took, and on why the growing weight of the standard narrowed its everyday usefulness.
 He also connects that history to modern topics such as formal methods and AI systems without slipping into hype.